fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 * figuring out how to create and add new characters

 ### Notes:
 * If Intended Difficulty is turned off with the mod installed, this should change the mod content.
 But I don't think it reflects in currently existing profiles with Intended Difficulty off.
+I might fix this later to apply to any profile.
 * The only dll code file with any changes are **VirtualMachine.Common.dll** and **Assembly-CSharp.dll**

 ### Resource Credits: